 Due to the early start on Day 1, it is recommended that guests arrive in Reykjavik the day before the round up begins and stay in a hotel in the city.
 Please see 'Accommodation' for recommended hotels.

-Morning pick up between 09:00 and 10:00 from your hotel.
-Vehicles have to pick up and drop off all passengers staying at hostels and guesthouses within central Reykjavik at designated bus stops.
-Further details are available in the Accommodations tab.
-Please be ready at the earliest pick up time and dress ready in riding clothes.
-Transfer from Reykjavík in the morning to the Riding Centre.
-Receive details about the adventure ahead of you.
-On to Landmannahellir where we meet the horses and fellow riders.
-Surrounded by colourful mountains and black lava fields, we gather up the horses we will be using.
+Pick up between 09:00 – 10:00 from pick up points in Reykjavik www.busstop.is Please be ready at the earliest pick up time and dress already in riding clothes.
+Transfer from Reykjavík in the morning to Landmannahellir where we meet the horses and fellow riders.
+We ride into the famous Landmannalaugar area with its natural hot pool, surrounded by colourful mountains and black lava fields.
 This is a short riding day which gives us time to get acquainted with the terrain and to learn about the task which lies ahead.
-(3 – 4 hrs riding.)
+Overnight stay in Landmannalaugar.
+(3 – 4 hrs.)

 Jökulgilið, a long and shallow valley with multiple colours and rock formations, is our destination for today.
 The valley is surrounded by mountains and glaciers, mostly barren yet covered with grass here and there.
 This is what attracts the sheep who seek into this remote area far away from any human contact.
 A glacier fed river makes it hard to access the valley during the summer time and it is only now that we can ride in and look for the sheep that have been grazing there all summer.
 (8 – 9 hrs.)

-Today we cover the areas that lay between two mountains, Landmannalaugar and Landmannahellir.
+Today we cover the area between Landmannalaugar and Landmannahellir.
 Even though not too far apart the area is covered with lava fields, craters and lakes and sheep can be found widely.
 Therefore it is important to keep your place in the human chain to make sure that no sheep stays behind.
-We return for our final night in our accommodation, before moving onwards in the morning.
-(8 hrs riding)
+Another and final night in Landmannalaugar.
+(8 hrs.)

-We leave in the morning, pack our belongings into a transport vehicle and ride back to Landmannahellir, driving our spare horses along in a free running herd.
+We leave Landmannalaugar in the morning, pack our belongings into a transport vehicle and ride back to Landmannahellir, driving our spare horses along in a free running herd.
 Today we explore the surroundings of Landmannahellir, which has a long tradition as a night rest for those gathering sheep.
 Originally two caves there were used as a shelter for horses and men.
-(8 hrs riding)
+(8 hrs.)

 Áfangagil is the final destination for our flock today.
 Here is the round pen where the sheep will be sorted tomorrow.
 On our way we search the area to make sure that no sheep stays behind.
-We spend our last night at Galtalækur farm, underneath the towering Mt Hekla volcano.
-(8 hrs riding)
+We spend our last night at Hrólfstaðahellir.
+(8 hrs.)

 Riders who booked this ride also considered: